-- We have continued to focus on fully embedding the more detailed due diligence processes that we introduced last year into our licensed product approval process. - In addition, we focused on our largest licensing partner in particular this year to undertake more detailed due diligence by reviewing factory audits for all ranges of licensed product. - We continue to review ethical trade questionnaires or audit reports for our core products. - We have also strengthened ethical trade requirements within our on-boarding and tender processes for new suppliers and licensees to ensure consistency in evaluating potential partners' ethical trade processes and controls prior to the start of any relationship. - Finally, we continue to seek support from internal specialists within the BBC to conduct a second verification of our due diligence where we consider this appropriate.
+- We have continued to focus on embedding the more detailed due diligence processes that we have previously introduced into our licensed product approval process. - In addition, we focused on our largest licensing partner and have undertaken more detailed due diligence by reviewing factory audits for key ranges of licensed product. - We continue to review ethical trade questionnaires or audit reports for our core products. - Our on-boarding and tender processes for new suppliers and licensees continue to apply focus to our ethical trade requirements to ensure consistency in evaluating potential partners' ethical trade processes and controls prior to the start of any relationship. - Finally, we continued to seek support from internal specialists within the BBC to conduct a second verification of our due diligence where we consider this appropriate.